Lisbon in November 2025

 • Breakfast: Coffee and pastel de nata at Pois Café near Sé.

-• Midday: Visit the Fado Museum and take the self-guided audio tour.
+• Midday: Visit the Museu do Fado. and take the self-guided audio tour.

 • Lunch: Traditional bacalhau dishes at Santo António de Alfama.